-The intraday 5-minute chart is a day traders’ favourite, logging the opening, closing and highs and lows of each five-minute period and the intraday one-minute chart continues the theme, creating bars every one minute.
-The one-minute charts are typically used for “scalping” or day trades that last from a few minutes to several hours.
+The intraday five-minute chart is the day traders’ favourite, logging the opening, closing and highs and lows of each five-minute period and the intraday one-minute chart continues the theme, creating bars every one minute.
+The one-minute charts are typically used for “scalping”, or day trades that last from a few minutes to several hours.

-Intraday trading charts are invaluable to professional day traders, or traders that have the time to be glued to their screen for whole days.
+Intraday trading charts are invaluable to professional day traders, or traders who are glued to their screen all day.
 Those of us with only a few hours available would gain little useful information from the handful of bars created by a 15-minute chart, for example.